Close

 Trials Network

-An interdisciplinary network of trial managers, clinical research associates, data managers, epidemiologists, statisticians and practitioners with an interest and expertise in randomised controlled trials methods and delivery.
+An interdisciplinary community with expertise in randomised controlled trial methods and delivery.

 Bottom Content